lloydhamilton/langchain_mcp_connect/README.md

 # Langchain Model Context Protocol Connector

 ## Introduction
+This project introduces tools to easily integrate Anthropic Model Context Protocol(MCP) with langchain.
+It embeds the MCP tools and resources into the system prompt and allows LLMs to interact with them through langchain.

+MCP integrations with langchain expands the capabilities of LLM by providing access to an ecosystem of community build servers and additional resources.
+This means that we do not need to create custom tools for each LLM, but rather use the same tools across different LLMs.

+For a detail example on how `langchain_mcp_connect` can be used, see this [demo](https://github.com/lloydhamilton/agentic_ai_mcp_demo)

+## What is the Model Context Protocol (MCP)?
 The Model Context Protocol (MCP) is an open-source standard released by Anthropic.
 The Model Context Protocol highlights the importance of tooling standardisation through open protocols.
 Specifically, it standardises how applications interact and provide context to LLMs.
 Just like how HTTP standardises how we communicate across the internet, MCP provides a standard protocol for LLM to interact with external tools.
-You can find out more about the MCP at https://github.com/modelcontextprotocol and https://modelcontextprotocol.io/introduction
+You can find out more about the MCP at https://github.com/modelcontextprotocol and https://modelcontextprotocol.io/introduction.

-This project introduces tools to easily integrate MCP with langchain.

 ## Example usage